Lessons from a stinky composting loo

 There is no glamorous way of saying this: it was shitty.

 Our composting toilet journey has been a long one.
-We moved into a shed on our block in 2012, a temporary measure while we built our hemp house, featured in the October 2017 issue of NZ Lifestyle Block magazine.
+We moved into a shed on our block in 2012, a temporary measure while we built our hemp house.

 Matt built a basic composting toilet with a urine separator that catches all the wee at the front of the toilet.
 This means everyone has to sit down to pee so that the urine can be collected and drained into a container.
-Funnily enough, it is actually the urine that creates the awful acrid smell that catches in your throat when you use this type of loo, unless it is separated from the solid waste.
+Funnily enough, it’s actually the urine that creates the awful acrid smell that catches in your throat when you use this type of loo unless it’s separated from the solid waste.

 The solid waste falls into a collection bucket behind the funnel.
 Once you’re done, the solid waste is sprinkled with sawdust to cover the deposit, adding carbon and again masking any smells.
 That said, on a hot, sunny day the flies will still smell it.